-- Rogers Insurance supports employees who are new mothers, fathers or adoptive parents with maternity and parental leave top-up payments (to 90% of salary for up to 6 weeks)
+- Rogers Insurance supports employees who are new mothers or fathers (including adoptive parents) with maternity and parental leave top-up payments, to 90% of salary for up to 6 weeks

 Recognized as one of Canada's Top Small & Medium Employers (2016)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Mar 28, 2016)

 Here are some of the reasons why Rogers Insurance Ltd. was selected as one of Canada's Top Small & Medium Employers (2016):

 - Rogers Insurance invests in ongoing employee development with tuition subsidies for courses taken at outside institutions, financial bonuses for some course completion, and subsidies for professional accreditation

 - Rogers Insurance encourages employees to prepare for the future with retirement planning assistance and contributions to a matching RSP plan -- and offers phased-in work options to help retiring employees transition to life after work

 - Rogers Insurance provides maternity and parental leave top-up payments for its new moms and dads (including adoptive parents) -- and helps employee balance their work and personal lives with alternative work arrangements